bikeshaving/crank/README.md

 Documentation is available at [crank.js.org](https://crank.js.org).
 Crank.js is in a beta phase, and some APIs may change.
 To read more about the motivations for this library, you can read the [introductory blog post](https://crank.js.org/blog/introducing-crank).

 ## Features
-### Declarative components
+### Declarative
-Crank uses the same JSX syntax and diffing algorithm popularized by React, allowing you to write HTML-like code directly in your JavaScript.
+Crank uses the same JSX syntax and diffing algorithm popularized by React, allowing you to write HTML-like syntax directly in your JavaScript.

-### Just JavaScript™
+### Just Functions
 All components in Crank are just functions or generator functions.
 No classes, hooks, proxies or template languages are needed.

-### Promises today
+### Promise-fluent
 Crank provides first-class support for promises.
-You can use async/await directly in components, and race components to display fallback UIs.
+You can use async/await directly in components, and race async components to display fallback UIs.

+### Lightweight
+Crank has no dependencies, and its core is a single file.
+It currently measures at [4.5KB minified and gzipped](https://bundlephobia.com/result?p=@bikeshaving/crank).

+### Performant
+[According to synthetic benchmarks](https://krausest.github.io/js-framework-benchmark/current.html), Crank beats React in terms of execution time and memory usage.
+It‘s current performance is comparable to Preact and Vue.

+### Extensible
+TKTKTK WRITE ABOUT LIBRARY PATTERNS AND CUSTOM RENDERERS.

 ## Installation
 Crank is available on [NPM](https://npmjs.org/@bikeshaving/crank) in the ESModule and CommonJS formats.